China locking down cities with 18 million to stop virus

 Authorities announced similar measures would take effect Friday in the nearby cities of Huanggang and Ezhou.
 In Huanggang, theaters, internet cafes and other entertainment centers were also ordered closed.

-In the capital, Beijing, officials canceled major events indefinitely, including traditional temple fairs that are a staple of holiday celebrations, to help control the spread of the virus.
+In the capital, Beijing, officials canceled “major events” indefinitely, including traditional temple fairs that are a staple of holiday celebrations, in order to “execute epidemic prevention and control.”
 The Forbidden City, the palace complex in Beijing that is now a museum, announced it will close indefinitely on Saturday.

 The decision “should not be taken as a sign that WHO does not think the situation is serious or that we’re not taking it seriously.
 Nothing could be further from the truth,” WHO Director General Tedros Adhanom Ghebreyesus said.
 “WHO is following this outbreak every minute of every day.”